-Whilst I agree that good conventional binocular microscopes generally work best for visual cartridge inspection, I use a USB microscope and it works well, especially for capturing images.
+Whilst I agree that good conventional binocular microscopes generally work best for visual cartridge inspection, I use a USB microscope that works well, especially for capturing images.
 I also own and use a conventional binocular light microscope for direct visual observations, and together they provide all the information I need.
 I’m not claiming to produce the best imaging, but I get good usable images and all the close-up images you see here were made directly from my USB microscope.

 Cartridge inspection is one of Liquid Audio’s specialist vinyl services, but beyond that, it’s just so interesting to look at cartridges and styli closeup and few people ever get to see them like this, so I wanted to share a fairly good cross-section of models.